-The style of the NEC3 contracts is noticeably different to most other standard form contracts.
-The contracts are relatively short when compared to other standard form contracts, involve less text, are written in the present tense, have short sentences, use bullet points and contain no cross referencing between clauses.
-The same structure and same definitions are used, as far as possible, across the suite of contracts.
+The style of the NEC contracts is noticeably different to most other standard form contracts.
+The contracts are shorter, are written in the present tense, use bullet points and contain no cross referencing between clauses.
+The same structure and definitions are used, as far as possible, across the suite of contracts.
 The intention is for everybody in the construction industry to be able to understand and use these contracts, not just lawyers.

 In contrast to other standard form construction contracts, the NEC contracts are structured in a modular format, with different contract options being selected to suit the needs of the particular project.
 Therefore, each contract contains a set of core clauses that always apply.
 These are then supplemented by a series of main options (relating to payment) dispute resolution options and secondary options (e.g. relating to delay damages, bonds and guarantees) which the parties can choose to apply depending on the needs of the particular project.

-The philosophy of the NEC contracts is also guite different to other mainstream construction contracts.
+The philosophy of the NEC contracts is also quite different to other mainstream construction contracts.
 For example, a feature of the NEC contracts is their focus on good project management.
-There are various aspects to this.
-The contracts are more than a statement of rights, obligations and sanctions.
-They go further than other standard forms in trying to encourage a successful project outcome.
-This can be seen in the emphasis on communications, programming, cooperation between the parties (in relation to each of which the contracts are unusually prescriptive), the early identification of matters which may prejudice the successful outcome of the project (early warning) and the early resolution of contractors' claims (Compensation Events) based on forecast effect rather than a retrospective examination of what actually happened.
+The contracts are more than a statement of rights, obligations and sanctions; they try to encourage a successful project outcome.
+This can be seen in the emphasis on communications, programming, cooperation between the parties (in relation to each of which the contracts are unusually prescriptive), the early identification of matters which may prejudice the successful outcome of the project (early warning) and the early resolution of contractors' claims (compensation events) based on forecast effect rather than a retrospective examination of what actually happened.
 Dealing with matters on a projected basis means there is no final account type process of the kind in other forms.

 The programme is a key document in an NEC contract.
 It is crucial to administering the contract, and requires constant updating and is backed-up with sanctions if it is not provided and/or updated.
-This means that aspects of the NEC contracts are time consuming to administer, in particular the programming and compensation event provisions, which may make NEC3 contracts less appropriate for small projects.
+This means that aspects of the NEC contracts are time consuming to manage, in particular the programming and compensation event provisions, which may make NEC contracts less appropriate for small projects.

-In further contrast to other standard form construction contracts, whose various suites of contract have been developed for use with specific procurement routes, the NEC3 contracts have been developed for use in three broad areas: (i) the procurement of works; (ii) the procurement of services; and (iii) the supply of goods and services.
+In further contrast to other standard form construction contracts, whose various suites of contract have been developed for use with specific procurement routes, the NEC contracts have been developed for use in three broad areas:

+- i the procurement of works

+- ii the procurement of services and

+- iii the supply of goods and services.

 The appropriate contractual options are then chosen to make the contracts work with the desired procurement and payment routes.

-The contracts contained in the NEC3 April 2013 suite are as follows:
+The contracts contained in the NEC suite include the following.